fmoeran/Advent-Of-Code/README.md

 This is collection of most of the AOC problems I've done so far.
 I don't make my priority to have pretty code in AOC so sorry for the mess.

+Also, yes most of this code only solves the part 2 for each day, I do most of them for speed so I just edit my part 1 solutions to get part 2 and I cba remake them later just for my github

+## Positions
-These are my times so far:
+These are my ranks for each day so far:

-## 2023
+### 2023

 ```
       -------Part 1--------   --------Part 2--------